alperuzun/THRESHOLD/README.md

 ## Installation

-To install THRESHOLD simply click the installation link below.
+To install `THRESHOLD` simply click the installation link below.

 LINK

-Once you have downloaded this folder, open the entire folder in a `VScode IDE`.
-When ready, simply

 ## Getting Started

+### Running the Application

+Once you have downloaded the above folder, open the entire folder in a `VScode IDE`.
+Ensure the `Python` and `Java` extensions are added.
+When ready, simply navigate to the `threshold.gui` file and press run to begin.
+A window should appear, prompting the input of a file.

 ### File Format

+`THRESHOLD` requires the input of a file of patient transcriptomic data with gene expression zscores ideally compared with a control population.

 The inputted `.txt` file must be formatted as such:

 ```